 CBD, on the other hand, does not negatively affect memory or coordination, is thought to have antipsychotic effects, and is shown to improve anxiety symptoms, especially in those with generalized social anxiety disorder.

 Because CBD does not produce mind-altering effects, CBD oil can be used in everyday situations, including social, academic, and professional environments.

 What are the possible health benefits of CBD oil?
-Though more research is needed, scientific studies have shown CBD may have a number of therapeutic effects, including:
+Though more research is needed, scientific studies have shown CBD may have a number of therapeutic effects and studies are ongoing.

 What is the appropriate dosage of CBD oil?
 Though a wide variety of doses up to 1,500 mg/day of CBD have been reported safe, individual tolerance levels will vary.
 Harsh side effects were either rare or unobserved in people using CBD, though the most common side effects reported by users are tiredness, diarrhea, and changes in appetite and weight.

 Is CBD legal?
-Thanks to the 2018 Farm Bill, Hemp derived CBD is legal in ALL 50 STATES although Marijuana derived CBD is not legal federally.
+Thanks to the 2018 Farm Bill, Hemp derived CBD is legal in all 50 states although Marijuana derived CBD is not legal federally.
+Iowa, Idaho, Nebraska and South Dakota have additional regulations regarding its use and we do not ship to those specific states.
 Both marijuana and hemp are members of the cannabis family making them similar in many ways.
 The government classifies hemp as any plant of the cannabis family that contains less than 0.3% THC.
 It classifies “marijuana” as any plant of the cannabis family that contains greater than 0.3% THC.
 To sum it up, yes you can confidently purchase our Hemp derived CBD in the United States if you are over the age of 18.
 If you have health concerns we would strongly advise you to consult with your physician for guidance.